Price of information in games of chance: a statistical physics approach: Conclusions and Outlook

 In addition, we have not yet discussed any price implication that may stem from establishing a disclosure policy.
 For example, a more refined version of the game might involve the introduction of ``data scrambling'' mechanisms when the offer of the transaction is made by the data holder.
 This setting would allow the prospective buyer to get a glimpse of the quality of data held by the seller, without of course receiving the full information before the price is agreed upon.

-We may also consider the full distribution of the wealth changes (not just their averages) when constructing the utility functions for the players.
+We may also consider the full distribution of the wealth changes (not just their averages) when constructing the utility functions for the players or extend risk-neutral pricing to risk-averse or risk-seeking agents.
 Furthermore, our model is well-placed to further explore the most peculiar features of information assets.
 For instance, one may consider the situation where the buyer re-sells part of the data they bought to a third party, or where there is a ``data breach'' so that some players may get hold of part of the information during the exchange process.
 Alternatively, the seller may exploit the non-rival nature of the asset and sell (possibly different) sub-strings to multiple players.
 These modifications would likely lead to richer feedback effects.

 In summary, the framework we proposed lends itself to a number of interesting generalizations and extensions, where the intangible nature of the asset being exchanged is assigned a monetary value on the basis of an expected utility maximization approach, with interesting interpretations in the context of the ecology of the game and resource sharing thereof.